BrianSoldani/09-homework-assignment-09/README.md

 ### Results

 The final application performs as expected and meets the requirements given above.
 I've even included additional features for the final deployed URL of the application and the ability to submit an image for the deployed application.
 The user is given several default answers to help them build and include important pieces of the Readme file.
-Please view video walkthrough below.
+Please view the video walkthrough below.

 ### Video Walk-through